JosieOnGit/Luniks/Geography/Cities per Nation.md

 # List of cities per Nation

 ## Continents
 Luniks has four continents over the entire planet, each containing a landmass similar to Africa or South America.
-The four continents can be divided up into countries as well, as follows:
+The four continents can be divided up into nations as well, as follows:
 ### Ubunia (Central continent)
 - [[Thórirsant]]
 - [[Ellitróómi]]